wireleap/client/README.md

-As mentioned above, there is no standard for proxy configuration among applications, so a few wrapper scripts are included in `scripts/default/` (or `scripts\default\`) which can be executed by invoking `wireleap exec`.
+As mentioned above, there is no standard for proxy configuration among applications, so a few wrapper scripts are included in `scripts/default/` which can be executed by invoking `wireleap exec`.

-On execution, the `WIRELEAP_SOCKS` environmental variable will be available inside the script containing the current `wireleap` SOCKSv5 listening address.
-The convenience environment variables `WIRELEAP_SOCKS_HOST`, `WIRELEAP_SOCKS_PORT` and `WIRELEAP_HOME` are also available.

-Note: User-defined scripts should be placed in `scripts` which take preference over the default scripts.

 ```shell
 # list available exec commands